microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ## FHIR Search basics

 At the top level, the FHIR data model is made up of a collection of Resources for structuring information as it flows in real-world healthcare settings.
-The FHIR model's 145 Resources are built to capture the details of healthcare interactions, representing everything from who was involved (Patient, Practitioner, etc.) to what activities took place (e.g., Encounter, Observation, Procedure, etc.), and beyond.
+The FHIR model's 145 Resources are built to capture the details of healthcare interactions, supporting data entities for who was involved (Patient, Practitioner, etc.), what activities took place (e.g., Encounter, Observation, Procedure, etc.), and many other aspects of healthcare in practice.

 Each FHIR Resource is defined with specific Search parameters in addition to the [common search parameters](https://www.hl7.org/fhir/search.html#all) that apply to all FHIR Resources.

 See the official FHIR R4 [Search](https://www.hl7.org/fhir/search.html) documentation for more information about searching in REST, messaging, and services.